eArmada8/berseria_model_tool/README.md

 `-o, --overwrite`
 Overwrite existing files without prompting.

+### berseria_export_animation.py
+Double click the python script to run and it will attempt to convert the TOANMB animation into glTF (in .glb format).
+The glb files can be directly imported into Blender, but Bone Dir must be set to "Blender (best for re-importing)" upon import or the skeleton will be altered irreversibly, preventing the animation from being linked to a model.
+(The model should also use the same Bone Dir setting.)
+This tool only supports translation, rotation and scale animation channels.  *If you run this tool on an animation that exclusively utilizes the shader varying or uv scrolling channels, you will end up with an empty .glb.
+You can examine the unsupported channels in json format using the --dumpanidata command.*

+*NOTE: A compatible skeleton file must be in the folder.
+The script will only export animation channels targeted to the skeletal nodes.
+You can still use the --dumpanidata command without a skeleton.*

+It will search the current folder for TOANMB/TOANMSB files and convert them all, unless you use command line options.

+**Command line arguments:**
+`berseria_export_animation.py [-h] [-o] [-t] [-d] animbin_file`

+`-h, --help`
+Shows help message.

+`-o, --overwrite`
+Overwrite existing files without prompting.

+`-t, --textformat`
+Output .gltf/.bin format instead of .glb format.

+`-d, --dumpanidata`
+Dump all animation data (including unused channels and unknown channel types) and the skeleton into .json files.

 ### berseria_import_model.py
 Double click the python script and it will search the current folder for all .TOMDLB_D / .TOMDLP_P files with exported folders, and import the meshes in the folder back into the .TOMDLB_D / .TOMDLP_P files.
 Additionally, it will parse the 2 JSON files (mesh metadata, materials) if available and use that information to rebuild the mesh and materials sections.
 This script requires a working .TOMDLB_D file already be present as it does not reconstruct the entire file; only the known relevant sections.
 The remaining parts of the file (including the skeleton) are copied unaltered from the intact .TOMDLB_D file.